 First-time visitor to San Antonio?
 Start to discover the city’s culture by exploring the San Antonio River Walk.
 Also known as Paseo Del Rio, the riverside boardwalk is one of the most interesting places to see in San Antonio for travelers.

 Located in the heart of the city, the 15-mile span of shops, restaurants, markets, and museums is alive with glittering lights, flowers, art, and music.
 You can take a stroll along the banks or enjoy a riverboat cruise tour.

 As you meander along the San Antonio River Walk, find your way to the San Antonio Museum of Art.
 Located in the River Walk’s Museum Reach section, the art museum has curated relics from around the globe, from Latin America to Egypt and Rome.
 Its art and historical pieces will keep you fascinated for hours.

 Along the parks of the San Antonio River Walk, among the eclectic statues and flourishing plants, you’ll notice giant yellow metal flowers towering above you.
 These pieces, crafted to look like local flowers, are collectively called “Bloom” by local artist Leticia Huerta.
 They’re part of The Public Art Garden, spanning the banks of the San Antonio River.

-One of San Antonio’s top landmarks is The Alamo, situated downtown.
+One of San Antonio’s top landmarks is The Alamo, situated in the heart of Downtown San Antonio.
 This historical site dates back to 1718 but is most known for being the location of the Battle of the Alamo in 1836.
 Having served as a fortress for several countries, it’s beautifully preserved today as a monument to Texan Heritage.

 You can brief yourself on The Alamo’s significance at the Wall of History.
 You’ll love meeting actors, portraying soldiers and historical figures, and even watching scheduled reenactments of various battle scenes.
 The effort put into keeping the spirit and history of The Alamo alive is astounding!